efahssi/website/src/content/projects/productizing-IT-services/index.md

 - Pitch decks and one-pagers for standard configurations
 - Talk tracks to build confidence: "We know meeting rooms are broken.
 We can fix it."
 - Objection handling guides
-- Signal identification training—when to pitch the product vs. pursue custom deals
+- Signal identification training: when to pitch the product vs. pursue custom deals

 The key message to sales: productization reduces load on custom work, but we can still respond when clients truly need bespoke solutions.